Australia & New Zealand

 Begin the day with a tasty breakfast buffet on Mackinac Island before we return to the mainland by ferry.

-We board our motorcoach in Mackinaw City and continue along the scenic shoreline and picturesque towns along Lake Michigan’s eastern lakefront.
+We board our motorcoach in Mackinaw City and continue along the scenic shoreline through the picturesque towns of Lake Michigan’s eastern lakefront.

 Enjoy time in beautiful Traverse City.
 Step back in time at the Music House Museum to explore a unique collection of rare antique musical instruments includes nickelodeons, music boxes, and pipe organs.